 The Internet is perhaps the most disruptive technology ever developed, laying the foundation for many other disruptive technologies to sit on top of it.
 Any data which can be digitized can now be transported across the network to the millions of users worldwide... not finished.

-Note: please see individual chapters' endnotes for specific news items etc.
+Note: please see individual chapters' endnotes inline for specific news items etc.

 - Bard & Söderqvist (2002) Netocracy, London: Pearson Education